-Finally it’s the conformism and self-censorship of the journalists.
-Most of them are just brainwashed by TV when grew up and when trained at university to get used to view the world from a twisted angle.
+Finally, it’s the conformism and self-censorship of the journalists.
+Most of them are just brainwashed by the TV when grew up and when trained at university to get used to viewing the world from a twisted angle.

 However, since the majority human beings by now have not yet learned to think for themselves but can only echo what they heard like a parrot, the mainstream opinion is one of the things most unreliable on earth.

 The Chinese government just have got wrong people on the position for the job.